1st day: Marrakesh – Ouarzazate

 5th day: Zagora – Marrakesh

 After breakfast, you take the road north along the ancient caravan route and discover the real Dra’a Valley with its huge palm trees and ancient villages.
-At the top of the Dra’a Valley you will stop to visit Kasbah Tamnougalte, the oldest in the area, some still lived in and some now crumbling having been abandoned to the elements.
+At the head of the Dra’a Valley, you will stop to visit Kasbah Tamnougalte, the oldest in the area, some parts are still lived in and some are now crumbling, having been abandoned to the elements.
 You return to Ouarzazate, via the mountain pass of Tizi-n-Tinfifte (1660m).
 The return to Marrakech will complete the trip by the end of the afternoon.

 |525 € *|